-Today we will talk about hip strengthening exercises for the elderly.
-The hip joint and the pelvis and their musculature are very important for our health and ability to move on our own as we get older.
+In this article, you will learn about hip strengthening exercises for the elderly.
+The hip joint and the pelvis and their musculature are very important for your health and ability to move on your own as you get older.

 The largest muscles of the body are connected to the hip joint.
-The large muscles of the legs, the glutes and the lower back musculature form the bulk of our muscle mass.
+The large muscles of the legs, the glutes, and the lower back musculature form the bulk of your muscle mass.

 The hip joint is also very problematic for many seniors as it tends to get inflamed and injured relatively easily.
 Even though the joint is big it many times takes most of the impact when we slip and fall.

-The hip or hips in layman terms is usually regarded to consist of the hip joint and the whole pelvis.
+The hip or hips in layman’s terms is usually regarded to consist of the hip joint and the whole pelvis.
 The hip joint is a ball-and-socket joint that connects the femur to our hip bone.
-The Pelvis consists of the hip bones on both sites that are connected by the Sacrum at the back.
+The Pelvis consists of the hip bones on both sites that are connected by the sacrum at the back.

 The pelvis also connects our spine to our lover body and is the fulcrum that moves force between our lower and upper bodies.